A Simple Loaf of No-Knead Wheat Bread

 The majority of the flour in this recipe is whole-wheat, with some all-purpose, and just enough rye-flour to give it an earthy tang.
 To me the rye actually makes it taste just a touch like sourdough.
 If you don’t have rye, just use that same amount of whole-wheat flour instead.
 White whole-wheat flour can sub in for regular whole-wheat if that’s what you have in your pantry.
 And if all you’ve got is all-purpose flour, that will make a lovely loaf as well.
 What I wouldn’t recommend is any type of cake or pastry flour, since it lacks the protein needed to build structure in a yeast bread.

-A Few Simple Steps for Baking Bread
+Simple Steps for No-Knead Wheat Bread

 If you’re new to bread baking, I thought a few step-by-step photos might help you along the way.
 If you have kids at home, baking bread can double as both a math and a chemistry lesson.
 Consider it part your home schooling routine.